teomotun/Climate-APP/README.md

 ## Step 1 - Climate Analysis and Exploration

-To begin,  I used Python and SQLAlchemy to do basic climate analysis and data exploration of my climate database.
+To begin,  I used Python and SQLAlchemy to do basic climate analysis and data exploration of the climate database I found.

   * Chose a start date and end date for the trip.
 The vacation range is approximately 3-15 days total.